feehpadula/captain-cortex/README.md

 ### Using the visual editor (recommended)

-Open `preset_editor.html` in any browser — no server needed, works directly from the file system.
+Open [captain-cortex online editor](https://captain-cortex.feehpadula.com/) or `preset_editor/index.html` in any browser — no server needed, works directly from the file system.

 The editor lets you:
 - **Name** each preset slot